Bank of India Open Interest & PCR Analysis

 Frequently Asked Questions

-Bank of India's current PCR is 0.78.
+Bank of India's current PCR is 0.81.
 A PCR above 1.2 is considered bullish (more put writing = floor support); below 0.8 is bearish; 0.8–1.2 is neutral.
-Bank of India's PCR of 0.78 indicates bearish sentiment.
+Bank of India's PCR of 0.81 indicates neutral sentiment.

 Bank of India is currently showing neutral positioning with no significant directional bias.
 This is determined by comparing today's price change direction with the direction of total OI change — using the standard F&O buildup classification framework.